-As noted in the 2020 Annual Financial Report the company is in the process of purchasing a farming property in the Nagambie area.
-The balance due on or before 15 October 2022 will be \$1,513,488.
-The land as an asset and the balance due at settlement as a liability have been brought to account as a Right of use - Land and buildings and the liability as a lease liability in respect of the rental prior to acquisition.
+As noted in the 2021 Annual Financial Report the company is in the process, via its wholly owned subsidiary Nagambie Developments Pty Ltd, of purchasing a farming property in the Nagambie area.
+Unless settlement is further deferred by agreement with the vendor, the balance due on or before the 15 October 2022 will be \$1,513,488.

+The land as an asset and the balance due at settlement as a liability have not been brought to account since control and the title will not pass until settlement.